x157/x157.github.io/index.md

 # Building on Lyra

-I'm developing a game based on the UE5 [Lyra](./UE5/LyraStarterGame/) Core
+I'm developing a game based on the UE5 [Lyra](/UE5/LyraStarterGame/) Core.

-Lyra integrates a number of UE5 systems, some of which are brand new and relatively undocumented.
+Lyra integrates a number of UE5 systems, some of which are new and relatively undocumented.

 - [Common UI](/UE5/CommonUI/) + CommonGame
 - [Enhanced Input Subsystem](/UE5/EnhancedInput/)